 Parents apply for a place by completing the Common Application Form that is issued by the Local Authority (LA) where the child lives.
-In Dorset, this is online at http://www.dorsetcouncil.gov.uk/school-admissions or by calling the LA for a paper version.
-For children who live in another council area, parents must use the Common Application Form provided locally.
+In Dorset, this is online at Parent Portal: Home (dorsetcouncil.gov.uk) or by calling the LA for a paper version.
+For children who live in another council area (including Bournemouth, Christchurch and Poole), parents must use the Common Application Form provided locally.
 This will be forwarded to Dorset Council.